SkoolNotes/Taproot/JacksCorner/KBhSKMGAronMeetingNotes.md

 **Dials**

 - On campus dial => Cohorting => more subdivision of courses
-- Student choice dial => number of options scheduling team has => less flexibility and unstable schedules
+- Student choice dial => more number of options scheduling team has to balance => less flexibility and unstable schedules
+-